Nine-Minds/alga-psa/docs/event_system.md

 # Event System Architecture

-The event system provides a Redis-based pub/sub mechanism for handling asynchronous events across the application.
+The event system provides a Redis-based streaming mechanism for handling asynchronous events across the application.
 It supports multi-tenant isolation while maintaining a simple and efficient subscription model.

 ## Event Structure